pkgalea/KNN_new_assignment/src/assignment.md

 #### 5. Let's get some machine learning going.

 We've given you a stub for the KNNClassifier class in the knn.py which you'll need to edit and then import into your notebook.
 You'll need to fill in a few of the functions before we can apply it to our data set.
+Note that the default k value is 5.

 First, implement the `euclidean distance` function in the knn.py file which returns the euclidean distance between two vectors.